RISD-Code-Lab/spring2021/README.md

 ## Code Lab Session 1: The JavaScript Toggle
 April 6, 2021
-- how to control CSS with JavaScript
+- how to control CSS with JavaScript, how JS works with your HTML/CSS

 ## Code Lab Session 2: Using Randomness
 April 13, 2021